Proston Weir

-Proston Weir is a weir located on Stuart River between the localities of Proston and Okeden in the South Burnett Region, Queensland, Australia.
-The weir is located 5 km southwest of the town of Proston.
+The Proston Weir is a small weir located on Stuart River between the localities of Proston and Okeden in the South Burnett Region of Queensland, Australia.
+The weir is located 5 km southwest of the town of Proston and downriver from the Gordonbrook Dam and upstream from the confluence with the Boyne River.

+Overview

+Construction of the mass concrete gravity structure commenced in 1965 and concluded in c.
+1966.
+The purpose of the weir was to supply water for agriculture including stock and limited irrigation.
+The weir incorporates a 5 ft water-inflated rubber dam for a moveable crest which automatically adjusts itself to permit flood flows to pass downriver without causing excessive increase in the water level and to minimise siltation in the storage.
+Estimates of the storage capacity range from 307 ML to 300 acre.ft.

 Recreation

-As the weir is not as popular as the nearby Boondooma Dam, the weir doesn't provide any picnic or toilet facilities.
+There are no picnic or toilet facilities adjacent to the weir.
 Recreational fishing is permitted, but no power boating is allowed.

-Dangerous current

-When the weir overflows the current becomes strong 200m upstream of the wall.
-As there aren't any safety barriers on the wall, swimming or kayaking on the weir (especially at the wall and 200m upstream) after heavy rain is considered extremely dangerous and being washed over the wall may result in severe injury.
+When the weir overflows the current becomes strong 200 m upstream of the dam wall.
+As there aren't any safety barriers on the wall, swimming or kayaking on the weir after heavy rain is considered extremely dangerous.